abhisheksurbhat/NeighbourhoodMap-Udacity_Final_Project/README.md

 1. Download or clone the github repo into your local machine.
 2. Change directory to the repo.
-3. Open a terminal onto the directory and run npm install, then run npm install --save escape-string-regexp.
+3. Open a terminal onto the directory and run npm install.
 4. Run npm start.
 5. Open https://localhost:3000 when the app is running to use the application.